Skip to content

 Impression attribution

-Similar to click attribution, impression-based attribution requires the customer to have seen an ad before making the purchase in order to attribute this to the ad campaign.
-This is a much more flexible model that can report higher gains for the advertiser.
-This model is particularly suitable for banners, that are often displayed on the homepage of websites and apps.
+Impression attribution relaxes the click condition and only requires the customer to have seen an ad before buying a product to attribute the purchase to the ad campaign.
+We use the user viewing an ad associated with a product as the attributing event.
+This model is particularly suitable for banners, often displayed on the homepage of websites and apps.

 Halo attribution